Presidency of William Howard Taft: Ballinger–Pinchot affair

 Roosevelt was an ardent conservationist, assisted in this by like-minded appointees, including Interior Secretary James R. Garfield and Chief Forester Gifford Pinchot.
 Taft agreed with the need for conservation, but felt it should be accomplished by legislation rather than executive order.
 He did not retain Garfield, an Ohioan, as secretary, choosing instead a westerner, former Seattle mayor Richard Ballinger.
 Roosevelt was surprised at the replacement, believing that Taft had promised to keep Garfield.
 Roosevelt had withdrawn much land from the public domain, including some in Alaska thought rich in coal.
 In 1902, Idaho entrepreneur Clarence Cunningham had made mining claims to coal deposits in Alaska, and a government investigation into the matter lasted throughout Roosevelt's presidency.
-During part of that investigation, Ballinger served as head of the General Land Office.
+During part of that investigation, Ballinger served as head of the United States General Land Office.
 When Ballinger, now Secretary of the Interior, finally approved the claims in 1909, Land Office agent Louis Glavis broke governmental protocol by going outside the Interior Department to seek help from Pinchot.

 In September 1909, Glavis made his allegations public in a magazine article, disclosing that Ballinger had acted as an attorney for Cunningham between his two periods of government service.
 This violated conflict of interest rules forbidding a former government official from advocacy on a matter he had been responsible for.
 On September 13, 1909, Taft dismissed Glavis from government service, relying on a report from Attorney General Wickersham dated two days previously.
 He also ordered government officials not to comment on the fracas.
 Pinchot was determined to dramatize the issue by forcing his own dismissal, which Taft tried to avoid, fearing that it might cause a break with Roosevelt.
 Taft asked Senator Elihu Root to look into the matter, and Root urged the firing of Pinchot.

 In January 1910, Pinchot forced the issue by sending a letter to Senator Jonathan Dolliver alleging that but for the actions of the Forestry Service, Taft would have approved a fraudulent claim on public lands.
 According to Pringle, this "was an utterly improper appeal from an executive subordinate to the legislative branch of the government and an unhappy president prepared to separate Pinchot from public office".
 Pinchot was dismissed, much to his delight, and he sailed for Europe to lay his case before Roosevelt.
 A congressional investigation followed, which cleared Ballinger by majority vote, but the administration was embarrassed when Glavis' attorney, Louis D. Brandeis, proved that the Wickersham report had been backdated, which Taft belatedly admitted.
 The Ballinger–Pinchot affair caused progressives and Roosevelt loyalists to feel that Taft had turned his back on Roosevelt's agenda.